Diagnosis of acromegaly

 - University of California at Los Angeles School of Medicine

 The clinical diagnosis is often delayed because of the slow progression of the signs of acromegaly over a period of many years.
-Growth hormone excess that occurs before fusion of the epiphyseal growth plates in a child or adolescent is called pituitary gigantism and is discussed separately.
+GH excess that occurs before fusion of the epiphyseal growth plates in a child or adolescent is called pituitary gigantism and is discussed separately.

 The diagnostic approach to acromegaly will be reviewed here.
-Growth hormone excess in children and adolescents and the causes, clinical manifestations, and treatment of acromegaly are discussed separately.
+GH excess in children and adolescents and the causes, clinical manifestations, and treatment of acromegaly are discussed separately.
 (See "Pituitary gigantism" and "Causes and clinical manifestations of acromegaly" and "Treatment of acromegaly".)

 WHEN TO SUSPECT ACROMEGALY